 In genera like Palmeria, Tambourissa, etc., the drupelets are surrounded by a fleshy, accrescent hypanthium.
-This splits, exposing the fruits, and the colour of the inside sometimes forms a striking contrast with that of the drupelets.
+This splits, the colour of the inside sometimes forming a striking contrast with that of the exposed drupelets.

 Plant-Animal Relationships.
 Papilio dardanus caterpillars have been found on Xymalos (Jordaan & Lötter 2012); see also Lauraceae.

-Chemistry, Morphology, etc. Decaryodendron has flowers with up to 1000 carpels, and flowers of Tambourissa have up to 2000 carpels.
+Chemistry, Morphology, etc..
+The flowers of Decaryodendron have up to 1000 carpels, and those of Tambourissa up to 2000 carpels.
 Mollinedia has carpels that are initially unsealed, but are later occluded by secretion; it also has a whorled perianth.
 Since the ovules are initiated on the cross-zone, in their apical position they have effectively been inverted 180o.

 Classification.
 The three subfamilies recognised above help link with previous classifications of Monimiaceae s.l. (see below).